 Gatlinburg Gateway Triathlon

-With the “triathlon beginner” in mind the 3rd annual Gatlinburg Gateway Triathlon will kick into high gear Saturday March 28th.
+With the “triathlon beginner” in mind, the annual Gatlinburg Gateway Triathlon will kick into high gear Saturday April 13.
 The Gatlinburg Community Center is hosting this annual event and it promises to be fun for both participants and spectators.
 The American Heritage Dictionary defines a triathlon as: “An athletic contest in which participants compete without stopping in three successive events, usually long-distance swimming, bicycling, and running.”
 Contestants are going to challenge that definition with a .5 mile swim, 20k bike race and a 5k run.

 The .5 mile swim will take place in the indoor pool at the community center.
 Immediately following the swim triathletes will step outside for the 20km bike race.
 From the bikes they will start the 5k foot race along Ogle Road and finish back at the community center.
 This style of triathlon is called a “Sprint” triathlon.